onyx-and-iris/voicemeeter-api-python/README.md

 `vm.apply_config(<configname>)`

 You may load config files in TOML format.
-Three example profiles have been included with the package.
-Remember to save current settings before loading a profile.
+Three example configs have been included with the package.
+Remember to save current settings before loading a user config.
 To set one you may do:

 ```python
 import voicemeeterlib